 As written, you need a rigid-heddle loom with at least a 23” weaving width, two 5-dent rigid-heddle reeds, 2 stick shuttles, a pick-up stick at least 25’’ long, preferably over 1” wide.
 Optional: 25” rod or stick.
 Single heddle option will use a single 5-dent rigid-heddle, 2 heddle rods, 2 shuttles, and a pick-up stick.
 The single heddle version is recommended for narrower widths.

-Note: This pattern is very adaptable to your available weaving width and heddle options.
-I’ll have lots of tips during registration week about yarn selection, heddle size, and project adaptations.
+Note: This pattern is adaptable to your available weaving width and heddle options.
+I’ll have tips during registration week about yarn selection, heddle size, and project adaptations.
 I personally find the 5-dent heddles very versatile, and they provide a beginner-friendly way to get started using two heddles because you can really see the interlacement and the fabric works up quickly.
 We used the same set-up for the Hudson Bay Inspired Throw Weave-Along if you have a big throw on your project list.

 The original pattern uses Fancy Tiger Crafts Heirloom Romney, a breed-specific wool from a shop and producer I greatly respect.
 Since I wrote Handwoven Home, I’ve re-discovered a yarn that I’ve long had my eye on using in a project.
 I’m working with Gist Yarn & Fiber and Mountain Meadow Wool to create yarn bundles for this class.
 If you are interested in being notified when we have the details, click here.
 Mountain Meadow Wool makes this yarn in small batches, so we are offering the bundles for pre-sale and the mill will ready the orders in advance of the weave-along registration.
 There is a limited supply so if you are interested you will want to order once it is available.
 Patrons will receive a small discount of the large bundle; check out this post for details.